Amtrak Media Relations • MediaRelationsChicago@Amtrak.com

 Originally, Union Station consisted of the current Headhouse west of Canal Street and a "Concourse Building" between Canal Street and the Chicago River.
 In the 1930s, CUSCo sold the air rights above the tracks to the north and south of the Concourse for the construction of facilities for the Chicago Daily News newspaper and what was then the nation's largest U.S. Post Office.
 Both buildings have since changed owners and uses.

 In 1969, the predecessor railroads that owned CUSCo sold the air rights above the tracks and platforms of the Concourse for the construction of two office buildings.
-The Concourse Building was then demolished, a mid-20th Century decision that has resulted in limited floor space and ceiling height for the 21st Century in what is now known as the Concourse Level of the station.
+The Concourse Building was then demolished, a mid-20th Century decision that resulted in limited floor space and ceiling height in what is now known as the Concourse Level of the station.
+A Master Plan process is underway to address the issue.

 The main physical attraction of Great Hall at Union Station is the 219-foot-long barrel-vaulted skylight that soars 115 feet over the room.
 The skylight ceiling was blacked-out during World War II in order to make the station less of a target for enemy aircraft, since the station served nearly 100,000 daily passengers and more than 300 daily arrivals and departures.
 Two Henry Hering figural statues tower over the Great Hall on its east wall, one representing day (holding a rooster) and the other representing night (holding an owl), a recognition of the 24-hour nature of passenger railroading.

-Under construction now is a new lounge for premium Amtrak customers and new event space for not-for-profit galas, corporate receptions, weddings, casino nights and even commercial filming or engagement photos.
-For more information, visit ChicagoUnionStation.com, call 312-655-2481 or see us at Facebook.com/ChicagoUnionStation.
+A new lounge for premium Amtrak customers and a new event space for not-for-profit galas, corporate receptions, weddings, casino nights opened in 2016.
+Commercial filming or engagement photos are also welcomed.
+For more information, visit ChicagoUnionStation.com, or call 312-655-2481,

-Up to 56 Amtrak trains come and go from Union Station every day, with more than 3 million Amtrak customers using the station annually.
-Systemwide, it is the fourth busiest Amtrak station.
 Amtrak – America's Railroad® – is dedicated to safe and reliable mobility as the nation's intercity passenger rail service provider and its high-speed rail operator.
-With our state and commuter partners, we move people, the economy and the nation forward, carrying more than 30 million Amtrak passengers for each of the past five years.
-Amtrak is governed by a nine member board of directors appointed by the President of the United States and confirmed by the U.S. Senate.
+With our state and commuter partners, we move people, the economy and the nation forward, carrying more than 30 million Amtrak passengers for each of the past six years.
+Formally known as the National Railroad Passenger Corporation, Amtrak is governed by a 10-member board of directors, nine of whom are appointed by the President of the United States plus the Amtrak CEO.
 Anthony R. Coscia is board chairman and Jeffrey R. Moreland is vice chairman.
 Amtrak operates more than 300 trains daily – at speeds up to 150 mph (241 kph) – connecting more than 500 destinations in 46 states, the District of Columbia and three Canadian Provinces.
 Learn more at Amtrak.com or call 800-USA-RAIL for schedules, fares and other information.
-Check us out at blog.Amtrak.com, Like us on Facebook.com and Follow us on Twitter @Amtrak.
+Check us out at blog.Amtrak.com, Like us on Facebook and Follow us on Twitter @Amtrak.

 Amtrak Chicago Union Station is the busiest passenger terminal in Chicago and is most intact of what were once six major downtown Chicago stations.
 Since 1972, all Amtrak services in Chicago originate and terminate at Chicago Union Station, fulfilling Burnham's 1909 vision of all intercity trains using the same station without confusing station transfers, complicated railcar movements, difficult baggage forwarding and complex ticketing previously endured by generations of travelers.